BMW seeks new CEO after Krueger announces 2020 retirement

 The company sent Chief Financial Officer Nicolas Peter to high-profile meetings including a visit to the White House last year.

-In 2018 when French president Nicolas Sarkozy invited carmakers to an auto industry summit on the eve of the Paris motor show, Peter, who speaks fluent French, was also chosen to be BMW’s representative.
+In 2018 when French president Emmanuel Macron invited carmakers to an auto industry summit on the eve of the Paris motor show, Peter, who speaks fluent French, was also chosen to be BMW’s representative.

 At BMW’s annual results news conference earlier this year, the company sidestepped questions about whether Krueger would receive a contract extension.
 BMW spokesman Maximilian Schoeberl at the time said succession was “not a topic” being discussed.